mysto/python-fpe/README.md

 To work around string length, its possible to encode longer text in chunks.

 As with any cryptographic package, managing and protecting the key(s) is crucial.
 The tweak is generally not kept secret.
-This package does not protect the key in memory.
+This package does not store the key in memory after initializing the cipher.

 ## Code Example